-Murphy Lake is the crown jewel in Aurora, Colorado’s municipal collection, and architect Ken Kavanaugh designed it to prove a test for even the biggest hitters.
+Murphy Creek is the crown jewel in Aurora, Colorado’s municipal collection, and architect Ken Kavanaugh designed it to prove a test for even the biggest hitters.
 Granted, the air is thinner in these parts, but Murphy Lake lacks any significant altitude change to help you on your way to the 7,550-yard final tally.

 It would have been polite, perhaps, for Kavanaugh to stow the biggest monsters until late in the round but players who need a minute to get up to speed are out of luck.
 The second hole is a par four tipping out at 495 yards and that appetizer is immediately followed by a 640-yard par five (another 600-yard long will come later in the round).